Welcome to Mary Holtrop, Kirkland Public Library’s new Director!

 Monetary donations may be dropped off at the library during regular business hours or mailed to us at PO Box 189, Kirkland, IL 60146.

 Please remember that family pets are not allowed in the library.
-Yes, you’re right – we did have Banjo with us; however, she was being trained to become a leader dog.
+Yes, you’re right – we did have Banjo with us and now have Darby; however, their job includes being trained to become a leader dog.
 As with any other public place, a service dog is certainly welcome to be in the library with the person they are assisting.